 “Public record” is broadly defined as “any writing containing information relating to the conduct or administration of the public’s business” and includes all such writings “prepared, owned, used or retained by any state agency, independent public body corporate and politic or local agency regardless of physical form or characteristics.”
 Idaho Code § 74-101(13).
 Furthermore, the statutory definition of “public record” is expressly “not limited to” that broad language.
 Id.
 Thus, other records may qualify even if they fall outside of that definition.
 A “state agency” includes “every state officer, department, division, bureau, commission and board or any committee of a state agency including those in the legislative or judicial branch, except the state militia and the Idaho state historical society library and archives.”
 Idaho Code § 74-101(15).
 A “local agency” includes “a county, city, school district, municipal corporation, district, public health district, political subdivision, or any agency thereof, or any committee of a local agency, or any combination thereof.”
 Idaho Code § 74-101(8).

 The Act applies to any public body.
 See 5 ILCS 140/2; 5 ILCS 140/1.2.
-“Public body” is defined broadly to include any legislative, executive, administrative or advisory bodies of the State, state universities and colleges, counties, townships, cities, villages, incorporated towns, school districts and all other municipal corporations, boards, bureaus, committees or commissions of this State, any subsidiary bodies of any of the foregoing including but not limited to committees and subcommittees thereof, and a School Finance Authority created under Article 1E of the School Code.
+“Public body” is defined broadly to include all legislative, executive, administrative or advisory bodies of the State, state universities and colleges, counties, townships, cities, villages, incorporated towns, school districts and all other municipal corporations, boards, bureaus, committees or commissions of this State, any subsidiary bodies of any of the foregoing including but not limited to committees and subcommittees thereof, and a School Finance Authority created under Article 1E of the School Code.
 5 ILCS 140/2(a).
 No particular agency is specifically excluded in entirety from provisions of the Act, but the Act contains numerous exemptions, the nature of which depends on the agency in question and the records sought.
 The Act, however, does specifically exclude child death review teams or the Illinois Child Death Review Teams Executive Council established under the Child Death Review Team Act, and regional youth advisory boards or the Statewide Advisory Board established under the Department of Children and Family Services Statewide Youth Advisory Board Act.
 See 5 ILCS 140/2(a).